-I’m dedicating Tuesday to the toddler.
-Oh the adventures our 2 year old brings.
-Our boy Izaiah sure makes up for the 2 toddlers we had last go round.
-He’s everything that describes a boy, made of dirt and every cliche about a 2 year old he fits to a “t’.
+Our toddler is climbing out of the crib.
+Oh, the adventures our 2-year old brings.
+Our boy Izaiah sure makes up for the 2 toddlers we had last go-round.
+He’s everything that describes a boy, made of dirt and every cliche about a 2-year-old describes this kid.

 Like a good digital mom, I figured this was too good not to get on camera.
 Here is a video of the